ICTSS00084

 - Data Cabling Installer

-Additional endorsements (e.g., Structured, Optical Fibre, Coaxial) may be required depending on the scope of cabling work intended.
+Note: Additional endorsements such as Structured, Optical Fibre, or Coaxial cabling may be required depending on the specific type of cabling work you plan to undertake.

 Entry Requirements

-There are no formal entry requirements for this skill set
+There are no formal entry requirements for Open cabler registration skill set

 However, it is recommended that learners: